The Regrettes' reinvention: “I want us to go as big as we can. I don't see a ceiling for us"

-“Knock me down – I won’t back down” Lydia Night sings on chirpy new song ‘Out Of Time’.
+“Knock me down – I won’t back down” Lydia Night sings on chirpy new song ‘Anxieties (Out of Time)’.
 This sense of defiance can be felt throughout The Regrettes’ brilliant third album, ‘Further Joy’.
 From the disco funk of ‘Step 9’ to the swaggering ‘La Di Da’, this is the poppiest material the punk band have released so far.
 “The music that we’re making now feels confident in a way that we’ve never been before,” she tells NME.

 Night is speaking to us from the lobby of a Holiday Inn Express in New Orleans because bassist Brooke Dickson is asleep in their shared room, ahead of the 15th show on their ongoing Get The Fuck Out Of L.A. tour.
 The LA four-piece have already announced another headline jaunt for April alongside festival appearances at Coachella, Tennessee’s Bonnaroo and Madrid’s Mad Cool.
 “I feel like it’s a new normal that feels better than it ever has,” grins Night, happy to be back on the road.
 “Everything feels like it’s clicking into place for the band.”